pomber/git-history/readme.md

 ## Browser Extensions

-You can also add an `Open in Git History` button to GitHub with the [Chrome](https://chrome.google.com/webstore/detail/github-history-browser-ex/laghnmifffncfonaoffcndocllegejnf) and [Firefox](https://addons.mozilla.org/firefox/addon/github-history/) extensions.
+You can also add an `Open in Git History` button to GitHub, GitLab and Bitbucket with the [Chrome](https://chrome.google.com/webstore/detail/github-history-browser-ex/laghnmifffncfonaoffcndocllegejnf) and [Firefox](https://addons.mozilla.org/firefox/addon/github-history/) extensions.

-Or you can use this bookmarklet([?](https://en.wikipedia.org/wiki/Bookmarklet)):
+<details><summary>Or you can use a bookmarklet.</summary>

 ```javascript
 javascript: (function() {